Digital-Forensics-Discord-Server/FrequentlyAskedDFIRQuestions/README.md

 ##### CPU

 If you want to futureproof a prospective build, then strongly consider 8 cores/16 threads as the bare minimum and ideally consider 16 cores/32 threads as a best case scenario in most instances.
-A stretch goal would be AMD's Threadripper line, which can provide options including 24 cores/48 threads, 32 cores/64 threads, and even 64 cores/128 threads.
+A stretch goal would be AMD's Threadripper line, which can provide options including 12 cores/24 threads, 16 cores/32 threads, 24 cores/48 threads, 32 cores/64 threads, and even 64 cores/128 threads.
 24 or 32 cores is excessive while still being within the realm of reason, but 64 cores is arguably unreasonably excessive for almost any possible scenario in DFIR.
+The law of [diminishing returns](https://en.wikipedia.org/wiki/Diminishing_returns) will come into play.

 ##### GPU